katisunray/katisunray.github.io/src/content/products/my-illustrated-first-year-keepsake.md

    - Order timeline: 2 weeks needed to process each monthly illustration + shipping.
    - Photos must be high resolution (avoid messaging app compressions).
 Photo approval is required before illustration work starts.
    - *Frames not included.*

+   *Illustrations are hand drawn and hand coloured with coloured pencils in Toronto.
+Designed and printed in Ontario, Canada.